Information for Mentors

 • Are there any potential risks to me professionally?
 No. It is not appropriate for mentors and mentees to engage in any business transactions; instead, the relationship should only involve the flow of general information and advice.

 • The relationship is not going well or I am concerned about mentorship, what to do?
-We encourage letting the mentee know about the situation and contact the Mentor Me Team immediately.
+We encourage letting the mentee know about the situation and contact the Mentor Me team immediately.
 We will provide our full support to resolve the situation positively and satisfactorily.

 Mentor DO's